Buying in Italy II

 Restoration or construction

-It Italy, all types of construction or restoration works require the presentation of a request for authorization to the comune in question, signed by the owner of the property and a licensed technician.
+It Italy, all types of construction or restoration works require the presentation of a request for authorization to the comune (the town council) in question, signed by the owner of the property and a licensed technician.

 Only in the case of light restoration works (painting, floors, window and door frames and wiring) may the technician present a particular request called DIA, for which it will not be necessary to pay any tax and the works can initiate in a brief time period under the responsibility of the technician.

-The above guidelines on how to purchase real estate in Italy are ONLY guidelines, not legal advices
+The above suggestions on how to purchase real estate in Italy are ONLY guidelines, not legal advices